How to Capture a Screenshot or Video of What's Showing On Your Mac Computer

 • Speed control

-Another point in its favor: Wondershare Filmora9 for Mac is one of the least expensive options for users who want a robust video editing tool for Mac.
-Low price combined with ease of use, shallow learning curve and extensive features makes Filmora9 a title to watch among the crowded field of all-in-one video capture & editing tools for Mac.
+Another point in its favor: Wondershare Filmora for Mac is one of the least expensive options for users who want a robust video editing tool for Mac.
+Low price combined with ease of use, shallow learning curve, and extensive features makes Filmora a title to watch among the crowded field of all-in-one video capture & editing tools for Mac.